janvda/balena-node-red-mqtt-nginx-TIG-stack/README.md

 ## 5. Node-RED
 The application consists of 2 [Node-RED](https://nodered.org/) containers:
-- *Node-RED*: the editor is accessble through Host OS port and path : `<Host OS>:1880/node-red/`
+1. *node-red*: this editor is accessble through Host OS port and path : `<Host OS>:1880/node-red/`
-- *Node-Red-Test* : the editor is accessble through Host OS port and path : `<Host OS>:1882/node-red-test/` Both Node-RED editors are protected by a user name and password that must be set throught the environment variables `USERNAME` and  `PASSWORD`.
+2. *node-red-test* : this editor is accessble through Host OS port and path : `<Host OS>:1882/node-red-test/` Note that both Node-RED editors are protected by a user name and password that must be set throught the environment variables `USERNAME` and  `PASSWORD`.
 Note that the environment variable `PASSWORD` should contain the hashed password.
+The [Node-RED security page](https://nodered.org/docs/security) describes how a password hash can be generated.

+## 6. MQTT broker

 ## Credits
 1. [Initializing Grafana with preconfigured dashboards](https://ops.tips/blog/initialize-grafana-with-preconfigured-dashboards/)  [(github repository)](https://github.com/cirocosta/sample-grafana)